The CW

-The CW Network, LLC (commonly referred to as the CW or simply CW) is an American commercial broadcast television network which is controlled by Nexstar Media Group through a 75% ownership interest.
-The network's name is derived from the first letters of the names of its two founding co-owners CBS Corporation and Warner Bros.
-Nexstar acquired a 75% controlling stake in the network on October 3, 2022, with Paramount Skydance and Warner Bros.
-Discovery (CBS Corporation and Warner Bros.'s respective successor companies) each retaining a 12.5% ownership stake.
+The CW Network, LLC, commonly referred to as the CW, is an American commercial broadcast television network that is controlled by Nexstar Media Group, which holds an 81.1% ownership interest.
+The network's name is derived from the first letters of the names of its two founding co-owners, CBS Corporation and Warner Bros. (which operated as a division of Time Warner at the time of the network’s founding).
+Nexstar acquired a 75% controlling stake in the network on October 3, 2022, with Paramount Global (now Paramount Skydance) and Warner Bros.
+Discovery, the respective successor companies of CBS Corporation and Time Warner, each retaining a 12.5% ownership stake.
+By June 2026, Nexstar had upped its controlling stake in the network to 81.1%, leaving Paramount Skydance and Warner Bros.
+Discovery with 9.45% each, respectively.

-The CW debuted on September 18, 2006 as the successor to UPN and the WB, which had both shut down that month.
-Its first two nights of programming—on September 18, 2006 and September 19, 2006—consisted of reruns and launch-related specials.
+The CW debuted on September 18, 2006, as the successor to UPN and the WB, which had both shut down that month.
+Its first two nights of programming—on September 18, 2006, and September 19, 2006—consisted of reruns and launch-related specials.
 The CW marked its formal launch date on September 20, 2006, with the two-hour premiere of the seventh cycle of America's Next Top Model.
 The network's programming lineup is intended to appeal mainly to viewers between the ages of 18 and 34, although from 2008 to 2011 the network shifted its programming to appeal to women in that demographic.
 As of August 2017, the network's audience was evenly split between men and women.

 The CW runs programming seven days a week: airing nightly in prime time along with a Saturday morning live-action educational programming block produced by Hearst Media Production Group called One Magnificent Morning.

-The CW is also available in Canada on pay television providers through stations owned-and-operated by Nexstar and on affiliates owned by others that are located within proximity to the Canada–United States border (whose broadcasts of CW shows are subject to simultaneous substitution laws imposed by the Canadian Radio-television and Telecommunications Commission, if a Canadian network holds the broadcast rights); it’s also available through two Nexstar-controlled stations that are classified in the United States as superstations—New York City–based de facto flagship (Note: Nexstar operates this station on behalf of Mission Broadcasting) WPIX and Los Angeles–based de jure flagship (Note: This station is directly owned-and-operated by Nexstar) KTLA.
+The CW is also available in Canada on pay television providers through stations owned-and-operated by Nexstar and on affiliates owned by others that are located within proximity to the Canada–United States border (whose broadcasts of CW shows are subject to simultaneous substitution laws imposed by the Canadian Radio-television and Telecommunications Commission, if a Canadian network holds the broadcast rights); it is also available through two Nexstar-controlled stations that are classified in the U.S. as superstations—New York City–based de facto flagship (Note: Nexstar operates this station on behalf of Mission Broadcasting) WPIX and Los Angeles–based de jure flagship (Note: This station is directly owned-and-operated by Nexstar) KTLA.

-Additionally, the network is available in northern Mexico through affiliates located near the Mexico–U.S. border (such as KFMB-DT2—San Diego/Tijuana, KECY-DT3 in El Centro, California, KVIA-DT2 in El Paso, and KCWT-CD with simulcast network KMBH-LD2 in McAllen/Brownsville, Texas) on pay television providers.
+Additionally, the network is available in northern Mexico through affiliates located near the Mexico–U.S. border (such as KUSI-TV—San Diego/Tijuana, KECY-DT3 in El Centro, California, KVIA-DT2 in El Paso, and KGBT-TV in (McAllen/Brownsville, Texas) on pay television providers.
 In both Canada and Mexico, some free-to-air CW affiliate signals originating from the U.S. are receivable over-the-air in border areas depending on the station's signal coverage.